magarena/magarena/launch4j/Readme.txt

 Installing on Windows is quite simple, just put Magarena.exe on your desktop and execute.
 To obtain the Java jar, Magarena.exe can simply be renamed to Magarena.jar because it is also an archive.
 To execute the Java jar, use java -Xmx256m -jar Magarena.jar.
+If a Magarena folder is present where the program is executed, that folder is used as data folder.

 Do not forget to execute "Download images" in the Arena menu the first time you run a new release.
 Otherwise you will see a lot of question marks.
 The application stops automatically when downloading is finished.